Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling sensations and dizziness.

 An anaphylactic reaction may progress so rapidly that people collapse, stop breathing, have seizures, and lose consciousness within 1 to 2 minutes.
 The reaction may be fatal unless emergency treatment is given immediately.

 The diagnosis of anaphylactic reactions is usually obvious based on symptoms such as the following:

 If symptoms are mild, the diagnosis can be confirmed by blood or urine tests, which measure levels of substances produced during allergic reactions.
 However, these tests are usually unnecessary.

 Avoiding the allergen is the best prevention.
-People who are allergic to certain unavoidable allergens (such as insect stings) may benefit from long-term allergen immunotherapy.
+People who are allergic to certain unavoidable allergens (such as insect stings) may benefit from long-term allergen immunotherapy Allergen immunotherapy (desensitization) Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
+Usually, allergies make people sneeze; the eyes water and itch... read more .

-Antihistamines (such as diphenhydramine) and histamine-2 (H2) blockers (such as cimetidine—see Table: Drugs Used to Treat Peptic Ulcer Disease) are given intravenously until symptoms disappear.
-If needed, beta-agonists that are inhaled (such as albuterol) are given to widen the airways and help with breathing.
+If needed, beta-agonists that are inhaled (such as albuterol) are given to widen the airways, reduce wheezing, and help with breathing.